KoksalBerkay/DiscordBot/README.md

 DISCORD_TOKEN = {your_discord_token}

+Then you are going to edit bot.py and update some of the lines by reading my comments.
-Then you are going to run bot.py and that is it!
+Finally you are going to run bot.py and that is it!